astralfrontier/chaosfrontier-org-wiki/ff-fusion-jobs.md

 - Kishin (MNK/DNC) - wear rings around your forearms that can either enhance your unarmed strikes, or be thrown to strike enemies at range

 ## Caster DPS
-- Shinobi Scholar (NIN/SCH) - uses faerie magic and a fae companion to deceive and ensorcel enemies
+- Shinobi Mystic (NIN/SCH) - uses faerie magic and a fae companion to deceive and ensorcel enemies
 - Sixshot (GNB/RDM) - cycle through elemental ammunition to build up an aetheric charge in your gunblade, then explosively release it with a critical strike!